Ways to immigrate to Canada

-Canada has more than 80 immigration programs.
+Canada has more than 80 immigration programs and it is crucial to understand ways to immigrate to Canada.
 Which Canadian immigration program is right for you will depend on your goals and your particular situation.

-The programs are not only multifarious but some tend to be quite complex with various categories and sub-categories.
-For example, there are many different categories for professionals and workers under which you might qualify for your Canada Immigration permanent resident visa.
+Canada immigration programs are not only multifarious but some tend to be quite complex with various categories and sub-categories.
+For example, there are many different economic immigration categories for professionals and workers under which you might qualify for your Canada Immigration permanent resident visa.
 These include:

 - Federal Skilled Worker Program